Miniflint/AmongUs-ModDownloader/README.md

 # AmongUs-ModDownloader
 Among us Mod downloader and installer

-1. enter a github project : https://github.com/[User-Name]/[project-name]
+1. enter a github project, exemple : https://github.com/[User-Name]/[project-name]

 what the code do is :
 1. check at 3 differents folder if "among us" exist